RanaMajed/EDA_Analysis_of_NYC_and_SF_Airbnb_Data/README.md

 Data scientists are analytical experts who utilize their skills in both technology and data analysis; we offer set of services including:
 EDA using python and SQL and Machine Learning.

+### Backstory

+Dear customer, you are welcome.

+We are glad you contacted us last week.
+Upon your request, we will analyze data for New York and San Francisco to find the best real estate investment locations.

+We hope you like our services

 ### Problem Statement